startracex/napi-starter/README.md

-# napi-pnpm
+# napi-starter

-Project template for pnpm monorepos using napi-rs
+Project template for pnpm monorepos using napi-rs.